KristopherPaulsen/genuine-mock-server/README.md

     vim mocks/example.js
     ```

    *Note: folder structure, file names, etc DO NOT MATTER.
-Files are slupred recursively.
+Files are slurped recursively.
    A file named Foobar could map to any endpoint.
 Naming conventions
    are entirely up to you!*